Faxing documents has largely been replaced with scanning and electronic documents.

 They have hundreds of locations throughout the U.S., including stores in California, Colorado, Texas, Arizona, Florida, Tennessee, North Carolina and other states.

-According to their website, their store locations do offer fax services, and they promise to hold any faxes you receive at their store locations in a secure location until you arrive to claim them.
+According to their website, their store locations do offer fax services, and they promise to let you use their fax number and hold any faxes you receive at their store locations in a secure location until you arrive to claim them.

 Prices for faxing at a Postal Annex store vary by location, but generally you’ll find they charge between $1 and $2 per page to send a fax.